bkkkk/omnifocusR/README.md

 tasks <- process_of_db("PATH_TO_CONTENTS.XML_FILE")
 ```

-This will return a data frame (wrapped as a *tbl_df*) that contains all the tasks in the ofocus file with context and project names.
+This will return a tibble that contains all the tasks in the ofocus file with context and project names.

 ----